TXF Export: What to Expect

 • "Goodwill - Art"

-They will import as generic items and need quick updates using the (generated) Import Guide.
+They will import as generic items and need updates using the (generated) Import Guide.

 What Charity Record's Import Guide will show you